Gunay99/Annotation_task/README.md

 ### Data preparation and analysis

 Currently, this experiment collected data from 50 participants.
-If you want to re-analyze the data or use the same code for preparing or analysing new data, the following files from the `Analysis` folder provide R code for it:
+If you want to re-analyze the data or use the same code for preparing or analysing new data, the following files from the `Analysis_R` folder provide R code for it:

 - `Analysis_R/data_prep.md` – takes the raw data (`Raw_data\*`) and combines it in a data.frame
 - `Analysis_R/data_lmer.md` – analyze data using lmer